Food Network (Asian TV channel)

 Food Network is a pay television channel that airs both one-time and recurring (episodic) programs about food and cooking from the Food Network's library as well as commissioned programming developed regionally.
-It was launched on 5 July 2010.
+It was launched on 5 July 2010 in Singapore.

 The channel itself is not available in South Korea.
 But under a special agreement, Food TV (a nationwide pay TV channel) is carrying programmes from Food Network by simulcasting the pan-Asian version and airing the shows recorded from the channel in particular time slots.